 - After the id_token must contain all information necessary to resolve the user identity because after it has been received and validated, no other requests will be made to resolve user identity.

-- When resolving user identity, the sub claim within the id_token must be the unique identifier of the user and the Legacy Contact Key of the user in the community platform.
+- When resolving user identity, the sub claim within the id_token must be the unique identifier of the user and the Legacy Contact Key of the user in the Thrive Community site.
 Other claims will not be used to uniquely identify users.